Jehoiakim: In rabbinic literature

 Although Jehoiakim was Josiah's eldest son, he was passed over at the latter's death as being unworthy to be his father's successor, and his brother Jehoahaz mounted the throne in his place.
 Jehoahaz was publicly anointed king to offset his brother's claims to the throne (Seder 'Olam R. xxiv.; Hor.
 11b; Ratner's objection ad loc. to Seder 'Olam was anticipated and answered by the Gemara).
 When, subsequently, Jehoiakim took the government, after Jehoahaz had been led captive to Egypt, he showed how little he resembled his pious father: he was a godless tyrant, committing the most atrocious sins and crimes.
 He lived in incestuous relations with his mother, daughter-in-law, and stepmother, and was in the habit of murdering men, whose wives he then violated and whose property he seized.
-His garments were of "sha'aṭneẓ," and in order to hide the fact that he was a Jew, he had made himself an epispasm by means of an operation, and had tattooed his body (Lev.
+His garments were of "shatnez", and in order to hide the fact that he was a Jew, he had made himself an epispasm by means of an operation, and had tattooed his body (Lev.
 R. xix.
 6; Tan., Lek Leka, end; Midr.
 Aggadat Bereshit xlviii.; see also Sanh.
 103b).
 He even boasted of his godlessness, saying, "My predecessors, Manasseh and Amon, did not know how they could make God most angry.
 But I speak openly; all that God gives us is light, and this we no longer need, since we have a kind of gold that shines just like the light; furthermore, God has given this gold to mankind [Ps. cxv.
 16] and is not able to take it back again" (Sanh. l.c.).

 When Jehoiakim was informed that Jeremiah was writing his Lamentations, he sent for the roll and calmly read the first four verses, remarking sarcastically, "I still am king."
 When he came to the fifth verse and saw the words, "For the Lord hath afflicted her for the multitude of her transgressions" (Lam. i.
 5), he took the roll, scratched out the Names of God occurring therein, and threw it into the fire (M. Ḳ. 26a).
-No wonder then that God thought of "changing the world again into chaos," and refrained from doing so only because the Jewish people under this king were pious (Sanh.
+No wonder then that God thought of "changing the world again into chaos", and refrained from doing so only because the Jewish people under this king were pious (Sanh.
 103a).
 Yet punishment was not withheld.
 Nebuchadnezzar came with his army to Daphne, near Antiochia, and demanded from the Great Sanhedrin, whose members came to pay him their respects, that Jehoiakim be delivered to him, in which case he would not disturb the city and its inhabitants.
 The Sanhedrin went to Jehoiakim to inform him of Nebuchadnezzar's demand, and when he asked them whether it would be right to sacrifice him for their benefit, they reminded him of what David did in a similar case with the rebel Sheba (Lev.
 R. xix.
 6).